Take This 5 Minute Dementia Test: Assess Your Cognitive Health

 The Stages of Dementia are typically segmented into early-stage (mild), middle-stage (moderate) and late-stage (severe).

-The early stage is usually characterised by forgetfulness and minor confusion, which may be overlooked or mistaken for age-related memory fluctuations as these symptoms do not significantly impact one’s independence.
+The early stage is usually characterised by forgetfulness and minor confusion, which may be overlooked or mistaken for age-related memory fluctuations as these do not significantly impact one’s independence.

 As the disease progresses into the moderate phase, individuals begin to experience greater memory loss and difficulty in performing complex tasks like managing finances or driving safely, along with experiencing personality shifts or behavioural changes.